RMITBLOG/MSIX_APP_ATTACH/README.md

 5. Notepadpp

 Ensure you install the provided certificate into the root before using these cim images with MSIX App Attach.

+Process for testing Cim....

+1. ensure the cim files are placed in the root directory.
+This can be a mounted VHD or c:\
+2. mount the cim recording the volume guid from the output
+3. load the powershell scripts as a administrator
+4. Run the modified staging script
+5. register the App.
+6. test the application.
+7. de-register the app.
+8. destage the app.
+9. unmount the cim image
+10. clean up the root directory

 ## Some cool tools to speed up the process....